 The Mahango Game Reserve is particularly known for its Elephant.
 You can also spot Buffalo or the shy Sitatunga and Lechwe.
 Similar riverine vegetation exists in very few other places in Namibia; as most of it has been destroyed by endeavors to till the land.

-Mahango is a great favorite with birdwatchers; more species can be found here than in any other park in Namibia.
-This variation should come as no surprise, as the reserve has one of Namibia’s few wetland habitats; adjacent to large stretches of pristine Kalahari sand veld.
-Thus many water-loving ducks, geese, herons, plovers, egrets, kingfishers, and various waders occur here; along with the dry-country birds that you’ll find in the rest of Namibia.
-Okavango specialties like the slaty egret can sometimes be spotted, and for many birds; including the lesser jacana, coppery-tailed coucal, and racket-tailed roller; Mahango marks the western limit of their distributions.
+Mahango is a great favorite with birdwatchers.
+More species can be found here than in any other park in Namibia.
+This variation should come as no surprise.
+As the reserve has one of Namibia’s few wetland habitats, adjacent to large stretches of pristine Kalahari sand veld.
+Thus many water loving ducks, geese, herons, plovers, egrets, kingfishers, and various waders occur here.
+Along with the dry country birds that you’ll find in the rest of Namibia.
+Okavango specialties like the slaty egret can sometimes be spotted.
+For many birds including the lesser jacana, coppery-tailed coucal, and racket-tailed roller; Mahango marks the western limit of their distributions.

 Nkasa Rupara National Park (formerly Mamili)

-Lush marshes, dense savannah, and high river reeds mean that traveling through the area is a dream for 4×4 enthusiasts.
+Lush marshes, dense savanna, and high river reeds mean that traveling through the area is a dream for 4×4 enthusiasts.
 For anyone who relishes the adventures of raw, real Africa; Nkasa Lupala National Park is the place to be.
-During the dry season, the islands can be reached by road; but after the rains 80% of the area becomes flooded, cutting them off from the mainland.
+During the dry season, the islands can be reached by road.
+But after the rains 80% of the area becomes flooded, cutting them off from the mainland.
 The same bird and animal species as in the Mudumu National Park (see below) occur in Nkasa Lupala.

 Mudumu National Park

 Watch for the swirl of a fanged tigerfish or the ripples of turtles and water snakes.
-Don’t miss the sight of the local fishermen; deftly poling their mokoros (dug-out canoes) and casting their nets for tilapia in the light of a setting sun; to the sound of drums and singing from nearby villages.
-Complete the day by listening to nature’s orchestra; the slosh of life-giving water, the croaking of frogs, the cries of owls, and the throaty chuckles of Mudumu’s hippos.
+Don’t miss the sight of the local fishermen.
+Deftly poling their mokoro (dug-out canoes) and casting their nets for tilapia in the light of a setting sun.
+To the sound of drums and singing from nearby villages.
+Complete the day by listening to nature’s orchestra.
+The slosh of life giving water, the croaking of frogs, the cries of owls, and the throaty chuckles of Mudumu’s hippos.

 Access to the park is only possible with a 4×4 vehicle.
 However, the C49 that bisects the park; is a hard gravel road that is accessible to any type of vehicle.